Get all information you need to make a successful and stress-free move across the ditch.

 Australian demerit points are a system used to monitor and penalize drivers who commit traffic offences.
 Each offence is assigned a certain number of points, and if a driver accumulates too many points within a certain period of time, their license may be suspended or revoked.

-The number of points assigned to each offence varies depending on the severity of the offence.
+The number of points assigned to each offence varies depending on its severity.
 For example, speeding may result in 1-6 demerit points, while driving under the influence of alcohol may result in 10 demerit points.

 It’s important to note that demerit points are specific to each state or territory in Australia, so the rules and regulations may differ slightly depending on where you are.